 As a 25-year Montana resident and independent business owner who has started several enterprises, taught for nearly ten years in the public schools, earned my MA at Montana State University – Bozeman, and who has chosen to raise my family here, I am firmly committed to the ideals of public access to public lands, inclusion of all persons, and investment in public education and infrastructure.
 As Montanans, we are fortunate to live in a region with abundant natural amenities, and we owe it to future generations to perpetuate the quality of life we all currently enjoy by working together in both the public and private sectors to protect the values and resources that are central to our thriving communities.

 I’m a 5th generation Montanan who has had the privilege of growing up in Billings, attending college at MSU and returning (after 10 years in Denver) to Bozeman to work at a couple great companies and raise my two children.
 I currently am involved in the startup community and businesses all across Montana and can say with conviction that there has never been a better time to be an entrepreneur in Montana.
-I care passionately about Montana and believe it’s worth spending the time to figure out and share why I “choose Montana” and choose to support certain policies, politicians and candidates including Governor Bullock and Senator Tester.
+I care passionately about Montana and believe it’s worth spending the time to figure out and share why I “choose Montana” and choose to support certain policies, politicians and candidates including Governor Bullock, Senator Tester, and Kathleen Williams.
 I don’t look to government to create jobs, I think that’s something people do.
 I do look to the state to support and protect the core things that are what make Montana great to live and work: public education, environment/access, diversity and infrastructure.

 Please tell us what you think.
 We will send a confirmation email to which you must respond.
 Your address will not be displayed or used for any financial solicitation, but we may send you information related to this effort or notify you of campaign events in your area.